-Dry Creek Trail is a 7.5 mile lightly trafficked out and back trail located near Carson, WA that features a river and is rated as moderate.
+Dry Creek Trail is a 7.5 mile lightly trafficked out and back trail located near Carson, Washington that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.

 Parking for several dozen cars at a time, and an established restroom.

 This is a fine walking trail.
 I prefer a little more diversity in my hikes but this did the trick.
 This trail starts out as Trapper Creek trail and splits to the right.
 I was on the trail for 2.5 miles and turned around for an accumulative 5 mile hike.
 I did not see an end or a turn around or a point that was clearly marked.
 I was crunched for time otherwise I'd have stayed on the trail just to see where it goes. the river/creek was on my right the whole way and there are several points which you can step off the trail and into the river.